Last Updated on February 20, 2023 by Mike Bush

 - Join a group that is relevant to the nation you have selected.

 - Locate folks from that specific country by clicking the “See All Members” link on the website.

 So that’s it.
 By following the steps above, you can now find friends from other countries on Facebook using both the Facebook app for mobile devices and the website (www.facebook.com).
 You can also send friend requests to people from other countries on Facebook.

 Existing Friend recommendations

 As you’ve just learned, Facebook makes recommendations for people be friends with based on factors like your profile information and the friends you already have.

-Since some of your friends might follow foreign people on Facebook, you can go through your friend’s friends list to see which of them are following foreign people, then you add them up from there.
+Since some of your friends might follow foreign people on Facebook, you can go through your friend friends list to see which are following foreign people, then add them from there.
 That is another sleek way to get foreign friends on Facebook.